udacity/ud036_StarterCode/README.md

 - entertainment_center.py

 ### Fresh Tomatoes
 The fresh_tomatoes.py file takes in a list of your favorite movies and turns them into an HTML file, or a website.
 Take a look at the `def open_movies_page(movies)` at the bottom in particular as this function will really do the magic.
-You don't have to touch anythign inside this file.
+You don't have to touch anything inside this file.
 This is just to show you what's under the hood.

 ### The Movie Blueprint
 The media.py is a class generator of instances of your favorite movies.
 The `class Movie()` takes four parameters: